Ballynahinch Castle: Stay overnight in Luxury in the stunning Ballynahinch Castle

 Westport is a picturesque riverside town on the edge of an Atlantic inlet, on Ireland’s Wild Atlantic Way.

-The town centre is Georgian in heritage and a number of stone bridges link the tree-lined walkway on the banks of the Carrowbeg River.
+The town centre is Georgian in heritage and a number of stone bridges link the tree-lined walkways on the banks of the Carrowbeg River.
 Westport House is Westport’s busiest attraction, once the ancestral home of the Browne Family, it now offers guided tours of the house and there are nice grounds to walk around.
 Wesport is the idea location to explore Achill island to the Northwest and Croagh Patrick to the West.

 The Museum of Country Life is located in Turlough County Mayo in Ireland